Universite-Gustave-Eiffel/waveguicsx/README.md

 Another class, the class Signal, is also provided to easily handle the transforms of signals from frequency to time and inversely, as well as the generation of excitation pulses.

-The loop over the parameter (angular frequency or wavenumber) can be parallelized, as shown in tutorials.
+The loops over the parameter (angular frequency or wavenumber) can be parallelized, as shown in some examples.

 ### Citation